-- Block address register (BA): Holds ROM's Block number (0~1h) to be addressed. - Block buffer register (BB): Value of BB is loaded by an SEBB and REBB command when newly addressing a block.
-Then it is shifted into the BA when rightly executing a branch instruction (BR) and a subroutine call (CAL). - Page address register (PA): Holds ROM's page number (0~Fh) to be addressed. - Page buffer register (PB): Value of PB is loaded by an LPBI command when newly addressing a page.
-Then it is shifted into the PA when rightly executing a branch instruction (BR) and a subroutine call (CAL). - Program counter (PC): Available for addressing word on each page. - Stack register (SR): Stores returned-word address in the subroutine call mode.
+- Page address register (PA): Holds ROM's page number (0~7h) to be addressed. - Page buffer register (PB): Value of PB is loaded by an LPBI command when newly addressing a page.

+Then it is shifted into the PA when rightly executing a branch instruction (BR) and a subroutine call (CAL).

+- Program counter (PC):

+Available for addressing word on each page.

+- Stack register (SR):

+Stores returned-word address in the subroutine call mode.

 2.2.1.
-Block address register and Block buffer register:
+Page address register and page buffer register:

-Address one of block #0 to #1 in the ROM by the 1-bit register.

-Unlike the program counter, the block address register is not changed automatically.
-To change the block address, take two steps such as
+Address one of pages #0 to #7 in the ROM by the 3-bit binary counter.
+Unlike the program counter, the page address register is usually unchanged so that the program will repeat on the same page unless a page changing command is issued.
+To change the page address, take two steps such as

-- (1) writing in the block buffer what block to jump (execution of SEBB or REBB) and - (2) execution of BR or CAL, because instruction code is of eight bits so that block can not be specified at the same time.
+- (1) writing in the page buffer what page to jump (execution of LPBI) and - (2) execution of BR or CAL, because instruction code is of eight bits so that page and word can not be specified at the same time.